AUSTRALIA AND NEW ZEALAND | WINTER 2020

 Breaks: There will also be plenty of opportunity to do your own exploring during program breaks.
 Students will have a one week break in Australia and a one week break while in New Zealand.

-- Many meals at Newman College
+- Housing accommodations at each of the locations.
+Many meals while at Newman College in Melbourne

 - Kitchen facilities in Auckland